 The user can specify which channel to use for closed-loop control.
 The input must be configured as a DC input and have the same unit category as the DC signal.

 The COLA output provides a voltage sync signal to external equipment.
-Aside from DC Offset Control, the COLA output can be differential, sine, or square, or can function as a DC frequency reference, a phase-controlled second output for dualling shakers, or control only.
+Aside from DC Offset Control, the COLA output can be differential, sine, or square, or can function as a DC frequency reference, a phase-controlled second output for multi-axis testing, or control only.

 VR Controller Hardware